Slaif3r/ai-business-assistant/README.md

 # Python / AI
 In this repo we're pretend helping the small business to know how the client is perceiving their porposal.

+	•	Project purpose
+	•	Business problem
+	•	Core features
+	•	Tech stack
+	•	How to run the app

 Intial Stack:

 | Purpose|Tool|